-Don’t Lose Your Smile Or Your Voice For Money
+Don’t Lose Your Smile Or Voice For Money

-Overall, a back to school budget should include some old items as well as new based on need rather than want.
+Overall, a back-to-school budget should include old and new items based on need rather than want.

-Money doesn’t buy happiness, smiles do because they are the best accessory even if your back to school clothes are thrift bargains.
+Money doesn’t buy happiness; smiles do because they are the best accessory, even if school clothes are thrift bargains.

-Discussion Question: What can you buy kids at the Thrift store that they can reuse year after year at school?
+Discussion Question: What can you buy at the Thrift store that children can reuse each year?

-Leave me your comments below and I will respond to each and every one of them.
+Please leave me your comments below, and I will respond to every one of them.

 - Find me on Social Media by clicking any one of the links below